 Ultimately, ethics is practiced by individuals, and so it cannot be evaluated in a vacuum.
 The challenge individuals face is how to apply general principles of ethics in the context of the situation that confront them.
-A survey conducted by Merchant (1987) suggests the following reasons for the spate of fraudulent and questionable financial reporting experienced then and which seem appropriate now:

-1. Incentives and other inducements: rewarded by the 3P's - Pay, Promotion and Praise.
-They become ends.
+A survey conducted by Merchant (1987) suggests three reasons for the spate of fraudulent and questionable financial reporting experienced then and which seem appropriate now.
+The first reason is that incentives and other inducements, such as the 3P's - Pay, Promotion and Praise, have become ends.
 Managerial performance is measured in terms of results.
-Results are which justify means.
+Results are what justify means.
 "The means-ends ethics" is often associated with the Italian political philosopher Niccolo Machiavelli.
 In the Prince he wrote that worthwhile ends justify efficient means, that when ends are of overriding importance or virtue, unscrupulous means may be employed to reach them.
+The second reason is temptations, the ineffectiveness or nonexistence of corporate controls to detect managers' deceptive practices.
+The third reason is the lack of moral guidance and leadership from top management.